pnp/List-Formatting/view-samples/spotify-now-playing/README.md

 - **Colours are column-driven, not conditional.** Both `BackgroundColor` and `AccentColor` are read directly from the list item via `[$BackgroundColor]` / `[$AccentColor]`.
 The provisioning script seeds sensible defaults per Status, but you can override per item without touching the formatter.
 - **Icons are column-driven too.** The play button and the heart icon both use `iconName: "[$PlayIcon]"` and `iconName: "[$LikeIcon]"`.
 Pick from the Fluent UI v1 icon set — common values are `Play`, `Pause`, `Heart`, `HeartFill`.
 - **Progress bar width** is computed with `=toString([$ProgressPercent]) + '%'`.
 Store a plain integer 0 - 100 in the `ProgressPercent` column and the bar fills proportionally.
+- **Clicking the play button opens the track URL in a new tab** - the play element is rendered as an `<a>` with `href: "[$TrackUrl]"` and `target: "_blank"`.
+SharePoint view formatters cannot embed an audio player, so this is the practical way to "play" a track.
+The seeded sample tracks use `https://open.spotify.com/search/...` URLs which always resolve, but you can store any streaming URL (Spotify track, Apple Music, YouTube, internal podcast feed, etc).
 - The album-art block is a solid coloured square overlaid with a Fluent `Headphones` icon - no images required.
 - Time strings (`ElapsedTime`, `DurationTime`) are stored as plain text in `M:SS` format to keep the formatter simple.
 If you would rather store seconds, swap them for a calculated text column using the seconds-to-time conversion of your choice.